It turns out the French are not just great cooks and artists but are also pretty good at inventing things.

 It is widely acknowledged that Georges Cuvier, a French zoologist, and statesman, established the fields of comparative anatomy and paleontology.

-This would ultimately lead to the explosion in interest in extinct organisms throughout the 19th Century.
+This would ultimately lead to an explosion in interest in extinct organisms throughout the 19th Century.

 It could be argued that this ultimately led to the development of the Theory of Evolution.
 Not to mention the identification of Dinosaurs and their study.